maxgorriaran/Personal-Web-App/README.md

 # Personal-Web-App
 Web app for clothing management and personalized outfit recommendations, integrating OpenWeather and TensorFlow APIs to adapt suggestions based on weather data and style preferences.
-TECHNICAL SKILLS